Church where shooting took place was center of community

 Frank Pomeroy’s wife, Sherri Pomeroy, said in a text message to The Associated Press that her daughter was among the “many friends” they lost Sunday.
 Both she and the pastor were out of town Sunday.

+According to a 2015 listing in the national directory of the Southern Baptist Convention, the Sutherland Springs church was formed in 1926 and has nearly 270 members.
+Services are offered in English and Spanish and draw an average of about 180 people on Sundays.

-First Baptist Church, according to its website, has a fellowship breakfast on Sunday mornings, followed by Sunday School.
+First Baptist Church has a fellowship breakfast on Sunday mornings, followed by Sunday School, according to its website.
 A morning worship service is at 11 a.m., with a Sunday evening service at 6 p.m.
 A ladies Bible study is scheduled Tuesday morning, while a men’s prayer group meets at 6:30 a.m. on Wednesdays.

 Thursdays include an evening fellowship dinner, followed by religious activities and prayers for children and a food distribution for anyone who needs “God’s Blessings.”
 The church’s Facebook page has photos on Halloween of children and their parents in costumes outside the church, with lights strung up on poles and various games separated by hay bales.